tzachov/vscode-todo-list/readme.md

 This VSCode extension will list all of your TODO-type comments in an easy-to-read tree view panel.

+It will also enable you to insert, edit and remove comments.

 ## Installation
 ```
 ext install todo-list
 ```

 ## How It Works
+Once installed, you'll see a list of `Action Comments` in `Explorer` view.

-- List is updated every time you save a document.
+The list is updated every time you save a document (configurable)

+List Actions:
 - Click an item to open.
 - Click `Remove` to delete the comment from document.
+- `Right-Click -> Edit` to edit selected comment.

+Press `Ctrl+Shift+T` to insert a comment in current cursor position.

 ## Supported Comments
 TODO List supports any comment written in the next formats: